PGA Tour Record: Consecutive Rounds in the 60s

 Something to keep in mind about this record: The PGA Tour has only been tracking this stat since 1983.
 So it's conceivable that someone prior to 1983 had a longer streak of rounds in the 60s.

 How likely is that, though?
-Probably not very.
-The farther back you go in golf history, the fewer rounds of 60 were being shot by anyone.
+Not very.
+The farther back you go in golf history, the fewer rounds in the 60s were being scored by anyone.
 Consider Byron Nelson's phenomenal 1945 season, when he won 18 tournaments including 11 in a row.
 Nelson's scoring average that year was below 69 and he set a scoring record not bettered until decades later by Tiger Woods.

 But the most successive rounds in the 60s by Nelson that year was 12; he had a second streak of 11 in a row.
 Very impressive, but not enough to make the list above.